SECTIONS ON THIS PAGE

 Authorship The Bible is unique inasmuch as it maintains consistency, harmony, and continuity from cover to cover.
 It has one message from Genesis to Revelation.
 Nothing outstanding about that you say… After all most books have one ‘theme’, story line or subject.
 True!
 But perhaps the Bible’s uniformity is more than a little curious considering that ...
 (Includes Could You Write The Bible?).

 Why Isn’t The Evidence Clearer?
-Why must we read a two-thousand-year-old book and study ancient history for proof of the existence of God?
+One question often asked is, if God really exists and the Bible is indeed His message to man, why isn't the evidence more plain - in fact, so undeniable that virtually everyone would acknowledge and believe it?
+Why must we read a two thousand year old book and study ancient history for proof of the existence of God?
 Are there any reasons for the evidence to appear obscure?
-[TOP OF PAGE]

 Academia’s Asinine Assault on the Bible Men who literally spent their lives poring over ancient Greek manuscripts of the New Testament, devoting their lives to meticulous, tedious analysis of the evidence, conversant with the original languages, without peer in their expertise and qualifications, have concluded that the Bible has been transmitted accurately.
 Then...